 - Over-limit fees, which are assessed when you exceed your credit limit

 - Foreign transaction fees, which equal a percentage of any purchases made outside the U.S.

 How to Get Approved for a Student Credit Card

 After the approval process is completed, you are either approved or not approved.
-If you are not approved, information is provided on why you were not given a credit card.
-If you are approved, then you will be assigned a credit limit; the credit card will be sent in the mail within two weeks.
+If you are not approved, you’ll receive an adverse action notice that outlines the reason for the denial.
+If you are approved, you will be assigned a credit limit; the credit card will be sent in the mail within two weeks.

 How to Properly Use Student Credit Cards

 When using your first credit card, you must make all payments by your due date and in full to avoid incurring late fees, paying excessive interest charges, or damaging your credit.
 To make sure you can afford to do so, avoid excess spending, and use your card only for necessary purchases.
 You should also take advantage of many student cards’ tools that make it easier for you to track both expenses and your credit score as you demonstrate responsible use.